 Tommy John appeared in 6 games with the Tribe in September 1963, going 0-2 but with a 2.21 ERA.
 Indians manager Birdie Tebbetts was impressed, telling John “not to change your style up here.
 Make the hitters change to you” (from the Terre Haute Tribune).
 Tebbetts also referred to John’s fastball as “deceptive,” which might have referred to its natural downward movement.
 Throughout his MLB career, John was known as one of the great groundball specialists.

-Unfortunately, Tebbetts suffered a coronary in early April 1964 and missed the first 72 games of the season while recovering.
-While Tebbetts was gone, the Indians’ coaches tinkered with John’s pitching approach.
-Pitching coach Early Wynn, a future Hall of Famer, told John to learn how to throw a slider ,which messed up the young lefty’s mechanics.
-Although John pitched respectably in his first 16 outings (he had 2-9 record but with a 3.78 ERA), he got bombed in a July 16th start in Kansas City (giving up 5 runs on 3 hits and 3 walks in 0.2 innings).
-Now with a 4.30 ERA, John was demoted back to Jacksonville and would not return until September, when he posted a 1.42 ERA in 8 appearances out of the bullpen.
+Although John pitched respectably in his first 16 outings (he had a 2-9 record but with a 3.78 ERA), he got bombed in a July 16th start in Kansas City (giving up 5 runs on 3 hits and 3 walks in 0.2 innings).
+Now, with a 4.30 ERA, John was demoted back to Jacksonville and would not return until September, when he posted a 1.42 ERA in 8 appearances out of the bullpen.

-In January 1965, John was traded to the Chicago White Sox as a part of 3-team, 8-player deal that sent All-Star slugger Rocky Colavito from the Kansas City Athletics to the Indians.
+In January 1965, John was traded to the Chicago White Sox as a part of a 3-team, 8-player deal that sent All-Star slugger Rocky Colavito from the Kansas City Athletics to the Indians.

 1965-71: Chicago White Sox

-In moving from Cleveland to Chicago, Tommy John went from a second division squad to a contending team.
+In moving from Cleveland to Chicago, Tommy John went from a second-division squad to a contending team.
 Under future Hall of Fame skipper Al Lopez, the 1964 Chisox finished with 98 wins, just one behind the New York Yankees.
-After John’s first intrasquad outing, Lopez proclaimed that his 21-year old lefty “LOOKS like a pitcher!”
+After John’s first intrasquad outing, Lopez proclaimed that his 21-year-old lefty “LOOKS like a pitcher!”

 In 1966, pitching for new manager Eddie Stanky, John was honored with the Opening Day start and upped his game, going 14-11 with a 2.62 ERA in 223 innings and a league-leading 5 shutouts.
 In 1967, John went 10-13 but delivered a 2.47 ERA (4th best in the A.L.) but missed a month due to gastritis.
 Even so, he led the A.L. again with 6 shutouts.